hmrc/upscan-initiate/README.md

 ```
 These commands will give you an access to SBT shell where you can run the service using 'run' or 'start' commands.

+### Tests

+Upscan service has end-to-end acceptance tests which can be found in https://github.com/hmrc/upscan-acceptance-tests repository
 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")